Tubantes: History

 "Mars Thingsus" is understood as referring to the Germanic God "Tyr", who was often considered equivalent to Roman Mars, and was associated with the Germanic traditions of assemblies called "Things".

 Gallienus reigned solo from 260 to 268 AD, and during this period the document known as the Laterculus Veronensis, which was made about 314 AD, notes that the Romans lost five civitates (cities, and the countries around them) on the other side of the Rhine.
 The three which are legible are those of the Usipii, Tubantes, and Chattuari.

 In 308 AD the Tubantes joined the alliance against Constantine the Great during his campaign against the Bructeri.

+In about 358 AD Julian the Apostate created a pair of new Roman military units named after the Salian Franks and the Tubantes, which apparently drew their troops from the Rhine delta area.
+The units were apparently formed from prisoners of war after Julian's conflict with the Salians and Chamavi.
+It does not however mean that we can certain that Tubantes still existed.

 The name reappears as Tuianti and Tueanti in two acts from 797 and 799 AD concerning the donation of some farms in Twente and Salland to the church of Wichmond, Gelderland.

 Archaeology

 Archaeology shows that the region associated with the Tubantes was inhabited more or less continuously since the last ice-age.
 The region is very fertile and will support agriculture and cattle.
 The countryside is marked by artificial hills, called es or esch, which were formed by depositing dung mixed with dirt.
 Prime examples include the Fleringer Esch, near Fleringen and the Usseler Es, also known as the Usseler Esch, near Usselo.

 There is archaeological evidence of (relatively) large scale iron production in the region, specifically near Heeten, indicating that the locals understood the process of producing steel, with a carbon content of 2% [1].
 The ore used was the abundant bog iron.
 The production sites can be dated to 280-350 AD.